-The IRS defines an HCE as one who owns at least 5% of the company during the current or previous year or earns at least $125,000 per year if the previous year was 2019 (or $130,000 when the previous year is 2020).
+The IRS defines an HCE as one who owns at least 5% of the company during the current or previous year or earns at least $130,000 in the preceding year if the preceding year is 2020 or 2021.

 Whereas qualified retirement plans require testing to ensure that employers don't exceed contribution limits (and employees don't exceed benefit limits), a non-qualified plan like a SERP doesn't require the fairness test and doesn't have contribution or benefit limits.